parinfer/parinfer.js/lib/parinfer.js.md

 ### The Cursor in Indent Mode

-Sometimes, Indent Mode has to relax its rules in order to let you finish typing something.
+Sometimes, Indent Mode has to relax its rules at the cursor so that it doesn't get in the way of typing.

 For example, suppose you just typed a space character below.
 The `|` is your cursor:

 ```clj